 Interested in joining a book group?
 Arlington has many to choose from!
-Unless stated otherwise below, all book groups meet monthly and all are open to new members.
+All book groups currently meet virtually and all are open to new members.
 Scroll down below the meeting information for our book group guidelines.

 In the weeks leading up to each meeting, copies of the books will be available for checkout at the circulation desk at Robbins.
 You can also request books through the library catalog.

 Name: Guys Book Group